thomasjoshi/fastapi_vector_db/README.md

 ## Architecture

-This project implements a architecture pattern with domain-driven design principles, creating a maintainable and testable codebase:
+This project implements an architecture pattern with domain-driven design principles, creating a maintainable and testable codebase:

 ```
 app/